GooseKIller/Tensors/README.md

 3. Submit a pull request with a detailed description of your changes.

+See [CONTRIBUTING](assets/CONTRIBUTING.md) for more details

 ## License

 Tensors is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE](assets/LICENSE) for more details.